openstack/watcher/watcher_tempest_plugin/README.rst

 enable the execution of multi-node scenarios::

     [compute]
-    # To indicate Tempest test that yout have provided enough compute nodes
+    # To indicate Tempest test that you have provided enough compute nodes
     min_compute_nodes = 2

     # Image UUID you can get using the "glance image-list" command